enguangW/enguangW.github.io/_pages/includes/intro.md

 My research interests lie in **Multi-modal Large Language Models (MLLMs)** and **Representation Learning**.
 I firmly believe that representation is the eternal foundation of AI systems, and I am dedicated to exploring robust and efficient visual-centric representation.

-My research interests lie in **Multi-modal Large Language Models (MLLMs)** and **Representation Learning**.
-I firmly believe that representation is the eternal foundation of AI systems, and I am dedicated to exploring robust and efficient visual-centric representation.

-I am expected to graduate in June 2026. **I am currently actively seeking research-oriented job opportunities (Research Scientist/Engineer)**.
+I am expected to graduate in 2026.06. **I am currently actively seeking research-oriented job opportunities (Research Scientist/Engineer)**.
 If you have potential openings or are seeking any form of **academic cooperation**, please feel free to email me.